On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

-(2) Note that once there are different faces in $\LL$ having the same image under $i$, then Definition \ref{defAssocProd} does not define a unique product on $\LL$, as it depends on the choice made by the function $j$ in this definition.} \end{remark}
+(2) Note that once there are different faces in $\LL$ having the same image under $i$, then Definition \ref{defAssocProd} does not introduce a unique product on $\LL$, as it depends on the choice made by the function $j$ in this definition.

+(3) Note that one way to overcome the need to choose of an element made by the function $j$ (mentioned in part (2) of this remark) is to consider the set of faces $\LL(\A)$ as an hyper-LRB, as already mentioned with respect to a similar problem in the geometric product (see Remark \ref{hyperLRB-rem} above).
+The investigation of this natural structure will be treated in a future research as well.} \end{remark}